postwait/node-amqp/README.md

 # node-amqp

-IMPORTANT: This only works with the net2 branch of node. net2 has better support for parsing raw binary.
+IMPORTANT: This module only works with node ry/master@d1b78c (March 27, 2010) or later.

 This is a client for RabbitMQ (and maybe other servers?).
 It partially implements the 0.8 version of the AMQP protocol.